timescale/docs.timescale.com-content/getting-started/scaling-out.md

 * Ensure that the data node has password authentication enabled in their `pg_hba.conf` files for any non-superusers.

-* Ensure that the bootstrap user used for connecting to the data node has `CREATEDB` privilege or is a superuser.
+* Ensure that the bootstrap user used for connecting to the data node is a superuser.
   This is necessary since
   `add_data_node` expects to be able to create a database on the remote data node and create